truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`Network --> Static Routes --> Add Static Route` now supports both IPv4 and IPv6 routes.

+* The "Manual Setup" button has been removed from :menuselection:`Storage --> Volumes --> Volume Manager`.

-* The "File System type" field has been removed from :menuselection:`Storage --> Import Volume` as the supported file system types are automatically detected.
+* The "File System type" field has been removed from :menuselection:`Storage --> Volumes --> Import Volume` as the supported file system types are automatically detected.

 * The "S.M.A.R.T. extra options" field has been removed from :menuselection:`Storage --> View Disks --> Edit` and from :menuselection:`Storage --> Volume Status --> Edit Disk`.